sungry/Language-Tracker/README.md

 Language Tracker
 ================

 Language-Tracker offers a place to store information and document progress in language learning in order to stay motivated and learn daily. **This repository is in progress.
-Currently converting Backbone/jQuery to Angular.
+Take a look at this repo's github issues to see what I'm working on.
 Stay tuned!**

 # Future Features #
   1. Document progress